ventengine/Vent-Engine/README.md

 But Compiling & Running should be working (in most cases)

-Contribution in any form are also very Welcome.
+Contribution in any way shape or form is appreciated.

-To get Started you should run this Commands
+Get started by running this commands

 ```shell
 git clone https://github.com/Snowiiii/Vent-Engine.git